EGOT: Justin Paul

-Non-competitive EGOT synopsis
+Non-competitive EGOT awardees

-Five additional artists have received all four awards, though one was bestowed for an honorary or similar non-competitive distinction: Barbra Streisand has no competitive Tony, Liza Minnelli has no competitive Grammy, and Harry Belafonte, James Earl Jones, and Quincy Jones have no competitive Oscar.
+Six additional artists have received all four awards, though one was bestowed for an honorary or similar non-competitive distinction: Barbra Streisand does not have a competitive Tony; Liza Minnelli does not have a competitive Grammy; and Harry Belafonte, James Earl Jones, Quincy Jones, and Frank Marshall are all without a competitive Oscar.

 Barbra Streisand

 American singer, actress, and director Barbra Streisand (born 1942) received her fourth distinct award in 1970.
-Between 1963 and 2001, Streisand received a total of 18 awards.
-Having completed the showbiz Grand Slam at age 28, she is the youngest winner, and with just six years elapsing between her first award (a 1964 Grammy) and her final award (a 1970 Special Tony), Streisand also completed the Grand Slam in the shortest amount of time.
-She is the only EGOT to win an Oscar in both a music and an acting category.
-Streisand is the only winner to have three competitive awards for debut performances: first studio album, first feature film, and first television special.
+Between 1963 and 2001, Streisand received a total of 18 awards, three of which were non-competitive.
+Having obtained her fourth award with a special Tony at age 28, she is the youngest special EGOT winner.
+With just six years elapsing between her first award, a 1964 Grammy, and her 1970 Tony, Streisand held the record for completing the fastest special EGOT until 2023 when Frank Marshall did so within four years.

+Streisand is the only EGOT to win an Oscar in both a music and an acting category.
+She is the only winner to have three competitive awards for debut performances: first studio album, first feature film, and first television special.
 Additional distinctions include the Peabody Award, the AFI Life Achievement Award, the Kennedy Center Honor, the Cecil B. DeMille Award, the National Medal of Arts, the American Society of Cinematographers Board of Governors Award, and the Presidential Medal of Freedom.